SDFIdk/ML_Bonsai/README.md

 # ML_Bonsai
 Jupyter notebooks for processing a national land cover map of DK

-## Quick Guide to running befæstelsekortlægningen and producing a ML gennerated map.
+## Quick Guide to running befæstelsekortlægningen and producing a ML gennerated LC-map.

 ### Prerequisits
 - A conda/mamba shell running a predefined 'job' enviroment